 +125 PHP for renting the kayak in the big lagoon

 Total 1825 PHP

-When I bought my tour I felt that I’m getting fooled with all these additional prices and I found out that I was right since they didn’t tell me anything about that renting the kayak in the Big Lagoon will cost extra on site.
+When I bought my tour I felt that I’m getting fooled with all these additional prices and I found out that I was right since they didn’t tell me anything about the fact that renting the kayak in the Big Lagoon will cost extra on-site.
 So make sure that your tour operator will tell you all about the additional fees that will be paid during the visit.

 Tour A highlights

 The absolute highlight of this trip is definitely the Big Lagoon and kayaking there.
 If you’re lucky there won’t be other boats at the same time and you get to enjoy the crystal clear waters alone.
 We were lucky at first but then after 10 minutes another boat came.
 But I got to admire the breathtaking views alone for some time!
 By the way you don’t really need your snorkeling gear while you are there, the kayak will be enough.